Otho Thorpe: Death and legacy

 Thorp moved to London and wrote a will identifying himself as a merchant on June 28, 1686.
 He died in London during the winter of 1696-97.
-His widow, Frances, remarried, to John Annesley of Westminister in Middlesex County, England.
+His widow, Frances, remarried, to John Annesley of Westminster in Middlesex County, England.
 Thorpe left his Virginia property to his nephew Capt.
 Thomas Thorpe, his niece Hannah Thorpe (wife of London merchant John Pell) and his cousin John Grace, Meanwhile in 1699, the Virginia government moved the colony's capital to Middle Plantation, renamed "Williamsburg" to honor the monarch after the Glorious Revolution.
 On January 25, 1700 Hannah Thorpe Pell conveyed her interest in 450 acres in York County called Middle Plantation to Virginia merchant James Whaley.
 Annesley litigated against Whaley for illegally occupying this decedent's property.